solarwinds/solarwinds-apm-ruby/README.md

       end
     end

-Third, in our wrapper method, we capture the arguments passed in, collect the operation and key information into a local hash and then invode the `Oboe::API.trace` method to time the execution of the original operation.
+Third, in our wrapper method, we capture the arguments passed in, collect the operation and key information into a local hash and then invoke the `Oboe::API.trace` method to time the execution of the original operation.

 The `Oboe::API.trace` method calls Dalli's native operation and reports the timing metrics and your custom `report_kvs` up to TraceView servers to be shown on the user's dashboard.

-That is a very quick example of a simple instrumentation example.
-If you have any questions, visit us on IRC in #tracelytics on Freenode.
+That is a very quick example of a simple instrumentation implementation.
+If you have any questions, visit us on IRC in #appneta on Freenode.

 Some other tips and guidelines: